MEET THE LETTERPRESS

 Our passion for stationery extends beyond our day job, and we can often be found in stationery departments, running our fingers over print and sniffing ink.

-Since Andrew and I started Strawberry Sorbet in 2009 (how it was so long ago, I can’t understand!) we got married in 2014 and have expanded our small, but perfectly formed team from just the two of us, to include the lovely Emma and Nick.
+Since Andrew and I started Strawberry Sorbet in 2009 (how it was so long ago, I can’t understand!) we have expanded our small, but perfectly formed team from just the two of us, to include the lovely Emma and Nick.
 They’re the icing on our metaphorical cake.

 I’m Andrew – the one who gets his hands dirty, printer extraordinaire and the technical support department!
 I single handedly took apart a letterpress and put it back together, blindfolded with only the use of my feet.
 And I can weigh out and mix ink using the power of thought alone…